 Within the construction of engineered boards, you will come across 3 main different options depending on the manufacturing.

-As shown in the image below, the most economic engineered board is produced on a multi layer plywood board.
+As shown in the image below, the most economic engineered wood floor is produced on a multi layer plywood board.

 Constructed from layers of thin veneer sheets on top of each other, with each grain running at right angles to the next layer to enhance the strength of the board.